mwcraig/ccd-as-book/_build/01-05-Calibration-overview.md

 ```

-### FIrst, some stars with noise
+### First, some stars with noise

-The image below shows stars but shows quite a bit of noise as well.
+The image below shows stars (the larger "blobs" in the image) but shows quite a bit of noise as well (the much smaller "dots").